qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Once a circuit has been transpiled, it is converted to a :class:`qibolab.pulses.PulseSequence` by the :class:`qibolab.compilers.compiler.Compiler`.
 This is a container of rules which define how each native gate can be translated to pulses.
-A rule is a Python function that accepts a qibo gate and a platform object and returns the :class:`qibolab.pulses.PulseSequence` implementing this gate and a dictionary with potential virtual-Z phases that need to be applied in later pulses.
+A rule is a Python function that accepts a Qibo gate and a platform object and returns the :class:`qibolab.pulses.PulseSequence` implementing this gate and a dictionary with potential virtual-Z phases that need to be applied in later pulses.
 Examples of rules can be found on :py:mod:`qibolab.compilers.default`, which defines the default rules used by Qibolab.

 .. note::